 Project Overview

-The CTA, in partnership with the Chicago Department of Transportation, the Chicago Department of Housing and Economic Development have been pursuing a vision for Ashland Avenue that would provide fast, reliable and convenient transportation.
-Since 2012, our agencies have worked to develop a long range plan of Bus Rapid Transit along a 16-mile stretch of Ashland from Irving Park to 95th Street.
-The vision includes dedicated bus lanes, signal priority for buses, limited stops and enhanced customer amenities at bus shelters.
+CTA, in partnership with the Chicago Department of Transportation (CDOT), and the Chicago Department of Housing and Economic Development (now the Chicago Department of Planning and Development), began developing a vision for Ashland Avenue that would provide fast, reliable and convenient transportation.
+Together, these agencies developed a long-range plan for Bus Rapid Transit along a 16-mile stretch of Ashland, from Irving Park to 95th Street.
+This vision included dedicated bus lanes, signal priority for buses, limited stops and enhanced customer amenities at bus shelters.

-The latest step in this process includes the publication of the Environmental Assessment (EA), which is a document that provides a detailed assessment of social, economic, and environmental impacts of the project, and has been completed for the project, in accordance with federal requirements.
-CTA and CDOT held a formal public comment period that ended December 20th, 2013, but are still seeking additional public comments on the EA and the project plans (see the Appendix G).
-Public comments will provide direction on the project’s next phase of design.
+In 2013, the CTA published the formal Environmental Assessment (EA), which is a document that provided a detailed assessment of social, economic, and environmental impacts of the project at the time.
+In addition to publishing the EA, CTA and CDOT held a formal public comment period that ended December 20th, 2013.

 Ashland BRT Corridor Factsheet (text version)